 Food Pairing Notes

-We suggest matching the natural flavor profile of this Barbera with herbs and spices such as sage, anise, cinnamon, white pepper, and nutmeg.
-Sausage on the grill with lemon sage risotto would pair nicely with this varietal.
+We suggest matching the natural flavor profile of this Barbera with grilled meats, herbs and spices such as sage, oregano, cinnamon, white pepper, and nutmeg.
+Grilled burgers with onions and blue cheese pair nicely with this varietal.